dasb28/python-kt/README.md

 ## Practice

-1. Write a shell script which create a folder and creates 3 files and execute with Python.
-2. List the files of the folder using Python.
+1. List the files of the folder using Python.
-3. Log the steps into a file using logger package in python.
+2. Log the steps into a file using logger package in python.

 ## Resources to learn 📚